evangronberg/client-model-verification-for-fl/paper.md

 For client model verification (CMV), a statistical method is proposed.

-The clients agree on a test set for the server to store locally.
-Before the server begins its weighted aggregation process, it evaluates each client model's accuracy on the test set.
-The accuracy of each model is then assigned a Z-score relative to the accuracy of every other model.
+The server is given a test sest to store locally.
+Before the server begins its weighted aggregation process, it evaluates each client model's accuracy on this test set.
+The accuracy of each model is then assigned a Z-score relative to the accuracy of all client models.

-We then calculate the "weight" of each model given how many training examples it proportionately contributed.
+We then determine the "weight" of each model using the number of training examples it proportionately contributed.
 We then take the absolute logarithm of these weights with the number of clients as its base.
-This logarithm, multiplied by the user-supplied average client standard deviation threshold, is used as the tolerance for the client model's Z-score.
-That is, if the accuracy of a given client model is separated by more than its tolerable Z-score, then the model is rejected.
-In other words, the more training examples a model is trained on, the more strict the verification criteria is for a given model.
+This logarithm, multiplied by the user-supplied average client Z-score threshold, is used as the tolerance for that client model's Z-score.
+That is, if the accuracy of a given client model differs by more than its tolerable Z-score, then the model is rejected.

-> Note: It is reasonable that we trust clients to truthfully report the number of training examples their model was trained on.
-This is because a malicious client faces a tradeoff when they send a bad model.
-They could (1) report very few examples such that the statistical test is hardly strict at all, but then have very little influence on the global model or (2) report many examples in an attempt to have more impact on the model, but face a far stricter verification test.
+Put simply, the more examples a model is trained on, the more strict its verification criteria.

-Formally, the verification is as follows:
+Formally, CMV is defined as follows:

 $$
 \forall c \in C, V(c) = \text{pass if } | \frac{a_c - \mu_A}{\sigma_A} | < z_c \text{ else fail}